Electronic money institution license in Lithuania | EMI license in Lithuania | E-money license in Lithuania

 details of any outsourcing arrangements

-How to prepare a strong electronic money institution license application for Lithuania
+How to prepare a strong E-money EMI / Electronic Money Institution license application for Lithuania

-You will need to demonstrate that you have your mind and management as well as operational setup and presence in Lithuania.
+To prepare a strong E-money EMI / Electronic Money Institution license application, you will need to demonstrate that you have a local operational setup and presence in Lithuania.
 This means establishing a physical base, including a physical office.

 Furthermore, you must have adequate resources in place.
-This includes financial resources, i.e. possessing sufficient funds to manage and operate the business.
 You will be required to demonstrate that you have suitable and experienced management and employees to manage the business.
 Firms must also demonstrate that they adequate IT systems and internal controls to ensure the safety of payments and manage fraud adequately and effectively.

-You must provide policies and procedural documents that clearly demonstrate that you understand your business risks.
-Firms should prepare a risk framework and address how they will mitigate their risks, including operational, security and money laundering risks.
+You must provide policies and procedural documents, demonstrating your understanding of your business risks.
+Firms should prepare a risk framework and address how they will mitigate their risks, addressing operational, security and money laundering risks.

-Passporting with the electronic money institution in Lithuania
+Passporting with the E-money EMI / Electronic Money Institution license in Lithuania

 If you are authorised as a regulated financial service firm within a country inside the European Economic Area, you can provide your regulated services, as a payment service provider or electronic money provider across the rest of the countries within the European Economic Area without requiring additional licenses in those countries.